-When the patient referral process breaks down, the patient’s health and the provider’s bottom line are at risk.
+When PCPs find the process of referring patients difficult, it can put both the patient’s health and the provider’s revenue at risk.
 Today, these breakdowns happen far too often.
-Of the estimated 100 million subspecialty referrals each year, only half are actually completed.
+Of the estimated 100 million subspecialty referrals completed.
 Why?
 While the reasons are complex, one of the primary culprits is communication—or lack thereof.
 The Institute for Healthcare Improvement (IHI) and CRICO have outlined recommendations for a closed-loop referral system.
 Each one—from the primary care provider (PCP) ordering the referral to the specialist talking with the PCP to the PCP talking with the patient about the care plan—plays an essential role in a successful referral.

 1. Embrace Change